Hendrix-CS/csci285/labs/kmeans-pca.md

 based on these clusters, such that the genes in one cluster are placed above the genes in the other cluster.

-Draw a plot with this new data, and report on any patterns you notice in the figure.
+Draw a plot with this new data.

-Compare the figure you created with those found in the original scientific paper.
+Report on any patterns you notice in the figure, and compare the figure you created with those found in the original scientific paper.

 ### Step 4